 As an Amazon Associate I earn from qualifying purchases.

-Having a package not delivered where or when it is supposed to be ones of the major headaches that can come with shipping.
+Having a package not delivered where or when it is supposed to be is one of the major headaches that can come with shipping.
 We ship hundreds of items a month through our eBay business and, more months than not, we have packages lost in the mail, damaged, end up at zip code 01153, etc.

 More uncommon, but not rare by any means, is the dreaded “missent” message in USPS tracking.
 Is there anything to do be done when you get that message?
 What does missent even mean?